afewmail/afew/README.md

 heavy magic in order to /learn/ how to initially tag your mails based on their content.

+In sync mode, afew will sync tags back to the underlying maildir structure by moving tagged mails between folders according to configurable rules.

 fyi: afew plays nicely with alot, a GUI for notmuch mail ;)

 * https://github.com/pazz/alot